Chatterino/chatterino2/docs/wip-plugins.md

 ```
 Chatterino dir/
 └── plugin_name/
-    ├── index.lua
+    ├── init.lua
     └── info.json
 ```

-`index.lua` will be the file loaded when the plugin is enabled.
+`init.lua` will be the file loaded when the plugin is enabled.
 You may load other files using `loadfile` Lua global function.

 `info.json` contains metadata about the plugin, like its name, description, authors, homepage link, tags, version, license name.
 The version field **must**